hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/801_jnana-yoga_vii.md

 drowning?
 Even the fanatic who cries "I am a worm", thinks that he is on the way to become a saint.
 He sees the saint even in the worm.

-There are two ends or aims of human life, real knowing (Vijnâna) and bliss.
+There are two ends or aims of human life, real knowing (Vijnāna) and bliss.
 Without freedom, these two are impossible.
 They are the touchstone of all life.
 We should feel the Eternal Unity so much, that we should weep for all sinners, knowing that it is we who are sinning.